Six Hundred Sixty Six Bottles of Blood on the Wall: June Update 1

 I haven’t posted about rejection lately because to be honest I haven’t gotten a whole lot of them.
 But I like the transparency I have on FB, so here’s recent rejection.
 This one hurts.
 This acceptance would’ve cracked my first professional market.
 But not this time.

-After the initial hurt subsided, my thoughts weren’t “I quit” or “Fuck them” they were: Look how far I’ve come in just 1 year and more importantly:
+After the initial hurt subsided, my thoughts weren’t “I quit” or “Screw them” they were: Look how far I’ve come in just 1 year and more importantly:

 IT’S TIME TO GET BETTER.

 Great fuel for this 50,000 word June goal.

 So guess what HT?
 IT’S TIME TO GET BETTER.

 Get better with me.
 I’ll take all the help I can get.
 Good luck in your writing, don’t get angry when you get rejected, even when they forget to send that rejection and DON’T QUIT.
 This is a lot like going to the gym.
 A motivating group or partner will help you out and take you a long way.
 Just don’t get caught up in talking too much about what you’re trying to accomplish.
 That cripples your opportunity for achievement.

 New world horror – Kerry G.S.
 Lipp on Facebook.